Creatis - Creatis

-Over the course of my 30-year career in marketing, I've had the privilege (and pain) of managing many large and small marketing, CRM, customer database and web projects working with some very talented IT and Project Management professionals.
-One thing I often heard was, "Well, Kathy, you can have it cheap, you can have it fast, or you can have it done right.
+Over the course of my 30-year career in marketing, I've had the privilege (and pain) of managing many large marketing, CRM, customer database and web projects working with some very talented IT and Project Management professionals.
+One thing I often heard was, "Well, Kathy, you can have it cheap, you can have it fast, or you can have it good.
 Which two do you want?"

 I have created a fictional business executive named Grace.
 She's seasoned.
 She's smart.
 She's worked for great companies.
 She's steadily risen through the ranks.
 She goes 'all in' and is 110% committed to the company.
 And she's been given the chance to "pursue other opportunities" several times.